got-reload/got-reload/README.md

 # Status

 Beta.
-A work in progress.
-Might work for you in your project, might not.
+Might work in your project, might not.
 The Yaegi bugs listed below definitely make things awkward.
+Doesn't work with generic functions/methods.
 Not recommended for production use.

-That said, it's pretty neat when it does work, especially on GUI code where you're tweaking widget sizes or positions or order.
+All that said, it's pretty neat when it does work, especially on GUI code where you can see the results immediately.

 # How it works